anatol/pacoloco/README.md

 * `port` is the server port.
 * `download_timeout` is a timeout (in seconds) for internet->cache downloads.
 If a remote server gets slow and file download takes longer than this will be terminated.
 Default value is `0` that means no timeout.
 * `repos` is a list of repositories to mirror.
 Each repo needs `name` and url of its Arch mirrors.
 Note that url can be specified either with `url` or `urls` properties, one and only one can be used for each repo configuration.
-* `http_proxy` proxy configuration that is used to fetch files from repositories.
+* `http_proxy` is only to be used if you have pacoloco running behind a proxy
 * `user_agent` user agent used to fetch the files from repositories.
 Default value is `Pacoloco/1.2`.
 * The `prefetch` section allows to enable packages prefetching.
 Comment it out to disable it.
 * To test out if the cron value does what you'd expect to do, check cronexpr [implementation](https://github.com/gorhill/cronexpr#implementation) or [test it](https://play.golang.org/p/IK2hrIV7tUk)